-BMW unveiled a revised version for the X6 in the middle of 2012, but these changes will be the last the car will receive because, in 2015, BMW will begin the SUV’s second generation.
+BMW released the X6 in 2008 and revealed a revised version in the middle of 2012.
+These changes were the last the first-gen SUV would receive because, starting 2015, BMW begins selling the second-generation X6.
 The BMW X6 has quickly become a successful model mostly due to the fact that it doesn’t have much competition.
-This second generation was imperative because, in 2014, both Audi and Mercedes will be bringing out decent competitors.
+That won’t change too soon, but Mercedes-Benz is prepping coupe SUVs of its own.

 Updated 06/11/2013: Today we have created a new rendering for the next BMW X6 based on the new generation X5 launched the other days.
 We hope you like it.

 Updated 11/01/2013: Today we have a new rendering for you based on the latest spy shots of the upcoming X6 SUV.

 Updated 06/05/2014: The first images of the revised BMW X6 have leaked online meaning of course that the official debut is getting closer.
 Check them out after the jump.
 (WCF)